Responses to the following posts are welcome through the Refuge Films contact page.

 Anyone who wants to respond to my posts can write to me through the Refuge Films contact page.
 Perhaps I’ll quote the remarks in full, or as an excerpt.
 At the very least, I’ll respond in a return email.

 That’s it.
 Thanks for visiting.
-To check out my Refuge Films YouTube channel, click here.
+Check out my Refuge Films YouTube channel by clicking here.